 The literature search was initiated in the summer of 2024, whereby the student included articles published between August 1, 2019, and 2024.
 Inclusion criteria required full-text articles in English related to the clinical question, while exclusion criteria removed articles older than five years, abstract-only publications, and those unrelated to the clinical question.
 The student also manually searched key references to ensure all relevant studies were included.
-The clinical question, framed using the PICO(t) model, is: Does the implementation of a culturally competent educational intervention improve the levels of confidence in the use of cultural competence for psychiatric mental health registered nurses?
+The clinical question, framed using the PICOT model, is: Does the implementation of a culturally competent educational intervention improve the levels of confidence in the use of cultural competence for psychiatric mental health registered nurses?

 Comprehensive Literature Review